Your cookie preferences

 • Employment and Support Allowance

-To qualify for the 'No Income' social tariff, you also can't be receiving any income from paid employment alongside your financial support plan.
+To qualify for the 'No Income' social tariff, you must also not receive income from paid employment alongside your financial support plan.

-36Mbps is enough to handle most of a family's internet demands, which includes a couple of screens streaming while other family members scroll social media or listen to music.
-But at £20 per month, it's slightly more expensive than other social tariffs out there for similar internet speeds.
+36Mbps is enough to handle most of a family's internet demands, including streaming videos on a couple of screens while other family members scroll social media or listen to music.
+But at £20 per month, it's slightly more expensive than other social tariffs for similar internet speeds.

 Am I eligible?